Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

 Finally, 2 idols can only come from the Treasure Hunt board (and AR card I think).
 They are

 Of course, you can always just scan AR cards.
 Where?
 Ask Google.

 Q: How do I delete a save file?

-A: Hold L while in the file selection screen, then follow the on-screen instruction.
+A: Hold L while in the file selection screen, then follow the on-screen instructions.

-Q: Do you get the hearts back you bet in the fiend's cauldron when you beat a chapter?
+Q: Do you get the hearts you bet in the Fiend's Cauldron back when you beat a chapter?

 A: No, you don't.

 Q: Do you get better loot for getting a higher score?